It’s important to use a travel planning checklist to help you stay focused and organized from start to finish.

 Customize the itinerary based on the time that would be required for the places you visit.

 Sometimes it may be cheaper to book directly with the tour company.
-Once I know the activity I want to do, I then Google search, for example, ‘river rafting in Moab’.
-This will list the local companies that offer that activity so I can compare prices.
+Once we know the activity we want to do, we then Google search, for example, ‘river rafting in Moab’.
+This will list the local companies that offer that activity so we can compare prices.

 9. Create a Budget Plan